astronomer/astro-docs/ac/v1.10.10/01_get-started/01_local.md

 ### Via Docker

-The preferred way to install Astronomer Astronomer Certified is to download our latest Astronomer-hosted Docker image, each of which will generally correspond with an open-source Airflow release.
+The preferred way to install Astronomer Astronomer Certified is to download our latest Astronomer-hosted Docker image, each of which will generally correspond with an open source Airflow release.

 For Astronomer's full collection of Docker Images, reference our public [Quay.io repository](https://quay.io/repository/astronomer/ap-airflow?tab=tags).